ymgenesis/NodeUtilities/README.md

 ## Remove Transparencies

 Outputs an image with pixels removed.
 Uses a transparency threshold to identify pixels for removal.
-Optionally crop to remaining pixels with a transparent border (px).
-Crop H&W are multiples of 8, and border is >0 & a multiple of 8.
+Optionally crop to remaining pixels (subject) with a transparent border (px).
+Cropped H&W are multiples of 8, and border is >=0 & a multiple of 8.

 ![rmtransp](https://github.com/ymgenesis/NodeUtilities/assets/25252829/0d25cca3-878a-41d9-bc84-bcf09ed408ba)
 <br>before:<br>